-We recognized other income, net in the first quarter of fiscal year 2006 of \$13,000 compared to other expense, net of \$8,000 in the first quarter of fiscal year 2005.
+We recognized other income, net in the second quarter of fiscal year 2006 of \$8,000 compared to other expense, net of \$21,000 in the second quarter of fiscal year 2005.
 The change was primarily due to a decrease in interest expense related to our credit facility.
-Although we did not need to use our credit facility during fiscal year 2005, we recognized interest expense during the first two quarters of 2005 related to the amortization of the deferred financing costs associated with obtaining and amending our credit facility.
-See also "Liquidity and Capital Resources" for further discussion of our revolving credit facility.
+Although we did not need to use our credit facility during fiscal 2005, we recognized interest expense during the first two quarters of 2005 related to the amortization of the deferred financing costs associated with obtaining and amending our credit facility.
+During the second quarter of fiscal 2006, we incurred approximately \$22,000 of deferred financing costs associated with amending and restating our existing credit facility and began amortizing these costs over a period not to exceed the term of the amended and restated credit facility.
+Although we incurred interest expense associated with borrowings under our credit facility during the second quarter of 2006, these borrowings and the amortization of the financing costs associated with amending and restating our credit facility were less than the amortization of the deferred financing costs associated with the original credit facility.
+Additional information describing our credit facility can be found in our discussion of "Liquidity and Capital Resources."

-Income (Loss) Before Income Taxes
+Income (Loss) Before Income Tax Expense (Benefit)

-We reported a loss before income tax benefit of \$342,000 for the first quarter of fiscal year 2006 compared to income before income tax expense of \$356,000 for the first quarter of fiscal year 2005.
-This change was primarily due to the decrease in gross profit of \$1.3 million in the first quarter of fiscal year 2006 compared to the same period in 2005, partially offset by the decrease in SG&A expenses totaling \$572,000 in the first quarter of 2006 compared to the same period in 2005.
+We reported a loss before income taxes of \$482,000 for the second quarter of fiscal year 2006 compared to income before income taxes of \$572,000 for the second quarter of fiscal year 2005.
+This change was primarily due to a decrease in gross profit of \$1.3 million in the second quarter of fiscal year 2006, partially offset by the decrease in SG&A expenses totaling \$245,000 in the second quarter of 2006 compared to the same period in 2005.